BOAT COLLAR FITTINGS

 O-Mini 33 Collar: $400 - 600 (2.5 to 3.5m boat).
 Takes approx. 1.5 hours extra labour (carefully cutting pockets).

-Please allow 4 - 5 days for the fitting process and empty your boat of all removable items, except fuel tanks & batteries.
-Also, please ensure casting deck is easy for us to remove.
+Please allow 4 - 5 days for the installation process and empty your boat of all removable items, including tote (fuel) tanks, to provide a clear run at the sides & rear corners of the boat.

 Liquid Nails is the only one we recommend or cover with warranty as it chemically bonds to the foam - (think melting together with the foam) - so the foam actually tears before the glue will ever let go - and it takes a LOT for the foam to tear.